kennethdavidbuck/ember-start/README.md

 The **/release** directory will contain your production-ready code

 ##Thank You
 A big thank-you goes out to sgterban, who authored ember-grunt.
-This is my variation of the work they started, and from which most of the README.md is also derived from.
+This is my variation of the work they started, and from which a large portion of this README has been derived.